Casimir effect in critical $\mathrm{O}(N)$ models from non-equilibrium Monte Carlo simulations: NEMC for Casimir amplitude computations

 We set $F_{\init}=2F(l)$, representing two independent lattices with height $l$, and $F_{\fin}=F(l+1)+F(l-1)$, corresponding to a final distribution with lattices of heights $l+1$ and $l-1$ respectively.
 We introduce a \textit{slab-exchange protocol} connecting the two probability distributions as shown in fig.~\ref{fig:slab_exchange_protocol}.
 The couplings of the two lattices are partitioned into three sets: $\Jfix$ (solid gray lines), $\Jonoff$ (dotted red lines) and $\Joffon$ (dashed blue lines).
 The $\Jfix$ couplings remain fixed to $J$ throughout the protocol.
 The $\Jonoff$ couplings are linearly interpolated from $J$ to $0$, detaching a slab from the first lattice.
 Simultaneously, $\Joffon$ couplings are linearly interpolated from $0$ to $J$, thereby inserting the slab into the second lattice.
 Formally, the protocol is

 Using Jarzynski's equality, the quantity in eq.~\eqref{eq:second_derivative_lattice} is computed as an average over non-equilibrium processes quenching the geometry of the lattice.
-This has the advantage of expressing the second derivative of the free energy as a primary observable; if it was expressed as the difference of two first derivatives, the uncertainty on this quantity would be larger, as it would result from the combination of two uncorrelated primary observables.
+This has the advantage of expressing the second derivative of the free energy as a primary observable (i.e. a quantity directly estimated from field configurations, in contrast to a secondary observable, which is constructed from multiple and possibly uncorrelated observables); if it was expressed as the difference of two first derivatives, the uncertainty on this quantity would be larger, as it would result from the combination of two uncorrelated primary observables.
 We also note that the first derivative of $F$ can be readily computed with non-equilibrium Monte Carlo evolutions as well, and the procedure followed in ref.~\cite{Vasilyev_2009} closely replicated.

-However, Jarzynski's equality provides a natural framework to compute free-energy differences in which systematic errors are fully understood: this allows one to easily tackle more challenging computations such as the one of eq.~\eqref{eq:second_derivative_lattice}.
+We would like to emphasize that Jarzynski's equality provides a natural and efficient framework to compute free-energy differences in which every source of error is fully understood using non-equilibrium statistical mechanics.
+First, we stress that eq.~\eqref{eq:jar} is an unbiased estimator of $\Delta F$ for any protocol, e.g., for any value of $\nstep$.
+As mentioned before though, results can be considered accurate only if the exponential average is sampled well enough with limited statistics.
+This issue can be first monitored within the algorithm itself by computing the $\ESS$ and eventually solved by selecting a large enough value of $\nstep$.
+Crucially, the same metric can also be used to optimize directly the non-equilibrium algorithm itself to minimize the relative error on $\Delta F$.